-As soon as I landed at the Ahilya Bai Holkar Airport in Indore, I realized that my itinerary for MP Road Trip across Malwa takes me through the stories of some incredible Queen’s.
+As soon as I landed at the Ahilya Bai Holkar Airport in Indore, I realized that my itinerary for MP Road Trip across Malwa takes me through the stories of some incredible queens.

 MP Road Trip – Exploring Malwa, Queen’s Trail In Mandu, Maheshwar, Burhanpur

 Rani Ahilya Bai Holkar of Maheshwar

 Rani Ahilya Bai Holkar is one of the most incredible women I have read about.
 Wherever I have traveled in India, I have seen her work in the temples she has restored.
-Be it the Vishnupad temple of Gaya or Kashi Vishwanath Temple of Varanasi.
+Be it the Vishnupad temple of Gaya or the Kashi Vishwanath Temple of Varanasi.

 I read her biography some time back, and I had this strong urge to go visit Maheshwar, the city she chose to be her capital.
-I wanted to walk down the steps that she took to reach the Narmada, that was not just the holy river but also a source of strength for her.
+I wanted to walk down the steps that she took to reach the Narmada, which was not just the holy river but also a source of strength for her.

 Read More – Karmayogini – Life of Ahilya Bai Holkar

 Her Chhatri or cenotaph is more like a temple dedicated to her deity – Shiva.
 The beautiful temple was built by her daughter for her.
 You see her dedication to Shiva when you walk the ghats of the Narmada in Maheshwar.
 They are lined with many big and small Shivalingas.
 Her devotion to Shiva led her to start a practice of abhisheka of 125,000 Shivalingas every day by 108 Brahmins.
-The practice continues till date though to a lesser degree.
+The practice continues to date though to a lesser degree.

 A legacy of Ma Saheb